Sacramento Brain & Personal Injury Lawyer, Sacramento Head Injury Attorney

-Direct trauma to the head injures not only the visible parts outside, but can also penetrate or fracture the skull, and possibly affect the brain by cutting into it or putting pressure on it.
+Direct trauma to the head injures not only the visible parts of the skull, but can also penetrate or fracture the skull, and possibly affect the brain by cutting into it or putting pressure on it.
 Direct trauma can also cause the brain to smash up against the inside of the skull bones, and will not be evident from the external because everything looks fine.
-Another kind of trauma, indirect trauma, often associated with the "Shaken Baby Syndrome" involves a severe shaking or whiplash that can shake or rotate the brain, damaging the delicate nerve cells and blood vessels inside the head.
+Another kind of trauma, indirect trauma – often associated with the Shaken Baby Syndrome, involves a severe shaking or whiplash that can shake or rotate the brain, damaging the delicate nerve cells and blood vessels inside the head.
 A childs brain and skull is very delicate, as the parts are still developing, and are still cartilaginous.
 If you suspect a case of shaken baby syndrome, it is in your best and immediate interest to contact a brain injury attorney at the Sacramento & Elk Grove CA Personal Injury, Brain Injury, Law, Lawyer & Attorney Law Offices of Alan M. Laskin.

 • Loss of consciousness – In any degree, from being dazed for a few seconds all the way to slipping into a coma.

 • Post-traumatic amnesia – Memory loss, particularly of events prior to, during, and following the incident.

 • Concussion – Awareness may be altered, and you may feel dizzy, nauseous, disoriented, forgetful, irritable, or depressed.

 • Encephalopathy – Literally, disease of the brain, a state in which the brain is not functioning normally (not always a permanent state).
 You may be confused, inattentive, or in a stupor.

 • Focal neurological signs – There are specific, recognizable signs that alert your doctor to your brain malfunction.

 • Seizure – Also called a “fit” or convulsion, nerve cells misfire, causing the arms, legs, body, and head to twitch or move uncontrollably.
 You can lose consciousness, fall, and further injure yourself.

 •Unequal or non-reactive pupils – The pupils do not respond to light in a normal manner, indicating an injury inside the brain.